teverus/FinnishWordsLearner/README.md

 # FinnishWordsLearner
-An easy and effective way to learn Finnish words
+An easy and effective way to learn Finnish words.

 # General idea
 My idea was to create an app that would help learning foreign words, following these principles: